mobify/spline/README.md

 **Spline is a mixin and function library for Sass.
 It makes writing stylesheets for mobile-first builds faster and easier.
 Spline provides methods to manipulate text, use web & icon fonts, create CSS3 shapes, and much more.**

-Spline makes it easy for you to:
+**Spline makes it easy for you to:**

 1. Write complex CSS without having to actually write complex CSS.
 1. Use best practices and common patterns easily without having to remember specific code across devices.
+1. Stay up to date with the latest and best ways to implement specific techniques.
 1. Ensure consistency across your project.

+You'll never have to Google how to clearfix or copy-paste an `@font-face` declaration ever again.

 For a list of all the functionality included in Spline, please [view the Documentation](#documentation).